www.BillSmithBooks.com BillSmithBooks.com

 Sure, I may be an adult on the outside, but deep down inside, I'm still that little kid that fell in love with Star Wars and Battlestar Galactica in elementary school.

-My Mom got me hooked on Star Trek early in life (about 4-5 years old) and then I discovered Land of the Lost.
+My Mom got me hooked on Star Trek early in life (about 3-4 years old) and then I discovered Land of the Lost.
 A few years later, Star Wars and Battlestar Galactica captured my heart.
 I spent many, many afternoons in school drawing Vipers and X-wings and coming up with new adventures for Han Solo and his trusty sidekick, Luke Skywalker.

 I eventually discovered the works that were the ancestors of my favorites: things like Buck Rogers, Flash Gordon, Forbidden Planet and John Carter's adventures on Barsoom.
 I plunged into the wonderful books of Robert Heinlein, Isaac Asimov, Ray Bradbury, and E.E.
-"Doc" Smith
+"Doc" Smith.

-In eighth grade, I stumbled across role-playing games like Dungeons and Dragons, Star Frontiers, and Traveller, and soon started writing adventures for my friends.
+In eighth grade, I stumbled across role-playing games like Dungeons and Dragons, Star Frontiers, Star Ace and Traveller, and soon started writing adventures for my friends.
 I fell in love with the Marvel Star Wars comics written by Archie Goodwin and David Micheline, and soon after that I started collecting Spider-Man, X-Men, Batman and all the rest -- you know, back in the days when kids could still afford comics and comic book companies put more effort into making great comics than licensing action figures.

 These works gave me hours of entertainment and led to a professional writing career.
 These things still inspire me.
 Every day I wake up and I am excited about what I'm going to work on.